helpshift/helpshift-android-sdk-examples/README.md

 helpshift-android-sdk-examples
 ==============================

+**Version 2.8.0 onwards the SDK implements the Action Bar UI and depends on the <a href="http://developer.android.com/tools/support-library/features.html#v7" target="_blank">v7 appcompat library</a>**

 Examples for integrating the Helpshift android SDK in your app.

 1) HelpshiftDemo - show different support screens in your app.